Confidence intervals for the random forest generalization error: Random forests and the generalization error

-Random forests are special in the sense that the byproducts of their training process give us a way of mimicking the above estimator without using an actual test sample.
+Random forests are special in the sense that the byproducts of their training process give us a way to estimate $\gamma_n$ directly.
 It is easy to prove that the use of bootstrap samples in the construction of a random forest implies that each training observation is not used when growing approximately $e^{-1}\approx36.8\%$ of the trees in the ensemble.
-Letting $\mathcal{O}_i\subset\{1,2,\dots,B\}$ denote the indexes of the trees for which the $i$-th training observation stayed out of the corresponding bootstrap samples (using Breiman's terminology, stayed ``out-of-bag''), the regression trees $\{\hat{\psi}_{(j)}:j\in\mathcal{O}_i\}$ form a random subforest for which we can treat the $i$-th training observation as a test data point, giving us the out-of-bag estimate of the generalization error as
+Letting $\mathcal{O}_i\subset\{1,2,\dots,B\}$ denote the indexes of the trees for which the $i$-th training observation stayed out of the corresponding bootstrap samples (using Breiman's terminology, stayed ``out-of-bag''), the regression trees $\{\hat{\psi}^{(j)}:j\in\mathcal{O}_i\}$ form a random subforest for which we can treat the $i$-th training observation as a test data point, giving us the out-of-bag estimate of the generalization error as

 in which $|\mathcal{O}_i|$ denotes the number of trees whose indexes are in $\mathcal{O}_i$.